 MLA in-text citations for poems

 When quoting a poem, the poet’s last name must be clearly stated so that the reader can locate the source in the Works Cited list.
 If you cite more than one poem by the same author, you also need to mention the title of the poem you are quoting.

 Sometimes poems are published with line numbers in the margin.
 In this case, use the line numbers in your in-text citation to more precisely locate the quote.
-Use the word “line” or “lines” in the first citation, but only the numbers in subsequent citations.
+Use the word “line” or “lines” (preceded by a comma) in the first citation, but only the numbers in subsequent citations.

 If there are no line numbers displayed in the source, do not count them manually.
 If the poem is published over multiple pages, use the page number instead.

-If there are no page numbers available (for example, when accessing a poem on a website), or if the poem appears on a single page of the published text, you only need to include the poet’s name.
+If there are no page or line numbers available (for example, when accessing a poem on a website), or if the poem appears on a single page of the published text, without line numbers, you only need to include the poet’s name.

-If you have already mentioned the name (and, if necessary, the title) when introducing the quotation, and there are no line or page numbers, no parenthetical citation is needed.
+If you have already mentioned the author when introducing the quotation, and there are no line or page numbers, no parenthetical citation is needed.